-A while back, joeymartin64 asked me a translation question about the final battle in The Legend of Zelda: Breath of the Wild.
+A reader asked me a translation question about the final battle in The Legend of Zelda: Breath of the Wild.
 As he explains, there’s been some buzz about the final battle having a translation error or translation change in English:

 The English script contains the following line: “He has given up on reincarnation and assumed his pure, enraged form.”
 The implication in that seems to be that Ganon assumes this bestial form by gathering all of his power and rage at once, doing so at the cost of his ability to reincarnate.
 Pretty straightforward, right?
 Apparently not.

 I’ve seen it mentioned that the Japanese counterpart to this line is quite different, even outright contradictory.
 Supposedly, the implication in that line is more along the lines of his undying desire to reincarnate fueling his rage to such a degree as to create the beast form we see.
 In other words, it’s his REFUSAL to give up on reincarnation that does it; almost the exact opposite implication as the English line!

 First, if you’re curious to see both versions of this scene, the English scene begins about 10 seconds into this video, and the Japanese scene begins at 8:27 into this video.

 The particular line of interest is this one: